-The General Needs Hearing was held on December 4, 2017 to gather information from residents regarding prioritization of funding to address community needs, specifically; community centers, economic development, housing improvements, neighborhood improvements, parks, public services, sidewalks, and streets.
-Nine residents provided feedback.
-Five spoke at the hearing and four provided written comments.
+The General Needs Hearing was held on November 29, 2018 to gather information from residents regarding prioritization of funding to address community needs, specifically; growth, crime, traffic, housing, parking, streets, gentrification, language barriers, mental health services, transportation, open space, refugees and immigrants, homeless services, and community spaces.
+14 residents provided feedback.
+Eight spoke at the hearing and six provided written comments.
 Their comments are attached in the Appendix.

-The feedback from public service agencies included representatives from 30 different agencies.
+The feedback from public service agencies included representatives from 27 different agencies and service providers.
 Each representative had the opportunity to sit down with each member of the CDCIP board and talk about the service needs in the community.
 Board members were able to ask questions about the service needs and how the agency was able to serve those needs.

-The Public Hearing before the City Council and Mayor was held on March 20, 2018.
-21 individuals spoke in support of specific applicants, two residents spoke and three residents provided written comments.
+The Public Hearing before the City Council and Mayor was held on March 26, 2019.
+26 individuals spoke in support of specific applicants or the needs in the community at the hearing and 14 provided additional comment through email or phone messages.